Download our summary table to identify which checks are required

 Get help with this from your HR provider and legal support.

-Even if you do all of the above, you may still not prevent someone claiming that you entered into a contract with them.
+Even if you do all of the above, it may not prevent someone claiming you entered into a contract with them.

 That can lead to further issues, such as breach of contract claims or formal dismissal procedures, which can be costly for your school.